caglky/Retail-Sales-Forecasting-Promotion-Impact-Analysis/README.md/readme.md

 ## Retail Sales Forecasting & Promotion Impact Analysis

-This project focuses on forecasting retail sales and analyzing the impact of promotion using time series data.
-The goal is to build a structered and reproducible machine learning pipeline, starting from raw data to model evaluation and simulation.
+Retail companies often struggle to accurate forecase future sales, especially when promotion, holidays, and external factors affect customer behavior.
+This project focuses to suggest best estimation by building machine learning pipeline that predicts future sales and analyzes the impact of promotional activities using time series data.

 ## Project Structure
 ```bash